 Average price: Around $1.57 per pound, depending on variety

-Apples are surprisingly hardy fruits, making them an ideal snack to have on hand year round.
-Though some varieties can be pricey, they’re relatively inexpensive compared to other produce.
+Apples are surprisingly hardy fruits, making them an ideal snack to have stored in your refrigerator year round.
+Though some varieties can be pricey, they’re relatively inexpensive compared to other fruits and vegetables.
 Slice them up and eat with peanut butter for a healthy, filling snack.

 Average price: Around $0.74 per pound